 Sorry Bambi — it has been a mad scramble toward the end of the year hear [sic].
 I will be out of town until 1/5.
 I hate to do this, but let’s try and pick this up the week of 1/7.

 Shucks.
 I really wanted to do it.
 I’m surprised at the rude behavior of American Public Media, too.
 Screw ‘em, though.

 When my “weekend” comes around, I like to play Souvenirs, by The Tiger Lillies.
 I like the body-twitching sound of it.
 I like the unusual voice of singer Martyn Jacques and — who would expect to love accordion as accompaniment?
-(Note to my techless loved ones: press the above arrow to play the song, if you dare.)
+Go ahead—click the link to play the song, if you dare.